mohammadUllah11/Area-of-a-Triangle/README.md

 # Area-of-a-Triangle
-Hey this is my first programme i  le in c language
+Hey this is my first programme in c language